 It’s a Woman’s World

-World Without Genocide Executive Director, Dr. Ellen Kennedy, is featured in several productions of TPT’s segment It’s a Woman’s World.
+World Without Genocide Executive Director, Dr. Ellen Kennedy, is an ongoing special contributor on TPT’s segment It’s a Woman’s World.
 Topics include:

 Please visit our YouTube channel to view these programs.

 Dr. Ellen Kennedy is featured on The Mary Hanson Show in the episode Genocide: An Expert Discusses.
 View the show here.